Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 172.31.118.12 YOUR-APP.192.168.235.100.nip.io
 ```

-4. You should now be able to access your Entando URLs via the new IP.
-If your Entando installation stalled during startup, it should continue initializing as soon as the external address is functional again.
+4. You should now be able to access your Villanova URLs via the new IP.
+If your Villanova installation stalled during startup, it should continue initializing as soon as the external address is functional again.

 #### Option 3: Add a Windows route
 This option is initially a little more involved, but future repairs to your network settings can then be made very easily.
 You'll need to choose a static IP, configure a Windows route to map it to the Hyper-V interface, and claim the IP in the Ubuntu VM via a netplan entry.

- When implementing this option for the first time, all steps must be executed before installing Entando.
+ When implementing this option for the first time, all steps must be executed before installing Villanova.
 Subsequent Windows restarts require steps #1 and #2, only.

 1. Determine an IP that is unused on your local network (e.g. via ping).
 The following steps assume that IP 192.168.99.1 is selected.